 Figure 1.
 Still images from each of the four conditions created for the "Fish" video showing (a) right-handed beside, (b) left-handed beside, (c) left-handed opposite, and (d) right-handed opposite teachers.

 The first video shown to participants was an easy practice stimulus and it was the only one that required the use of scissors.
 Each participant created all eight origami figures once.
-Two figures were assigned to each of the four viewpoint conditions (Left-Hand Opposite, Left-Hand Beside, Right-Hand Opposite, and Right-Hand Beside).
-The assignment of pairs of figures to conditions and the order of presentation of conditions was counterbalanced using a Latin Square procedure to reduce order effects.
-Two participants were assigned to each counterbalancing condition.
+They created two figures in each of the four viewpoint conditions (Left-Handed Opposite, Left-Handed Beside, Right-Handed Opposite, and Right-Handed Beside), so that each participant received all conditions.
+The assignment of the two figures to each condition, and the order of presentation of conditions, was counterbalanced using a Latin Square procedure to reduce order effects.
+Two participants were assigned to each of the 16 counterbalancing conditions.

 Procedure